sarahmish/sintel-paper/README.md

 ## Usage

+Experiments were made in **python 3.7**.
-Create a virtual environment and install required packages, then run the script directly.
+To reproduce the analysis made, create a virtual environment and install required packages, then run the script directly.
 All results will be saved to `./output` directory.

 ```bash
 python -m venv sintel-env